Humane law enforcement: Agencies and personnel

+Humane Police Officers employed by Humane Societies and SPCA Police are full Police Officers covered under the Federal LEOSA or HR 218.
+They are armed, and have full arrest, search and seizure authority.

+Both New York and Pennsylvania Humane Society Police Officers, drive and use standard police vehicles equipped with red and blue lights, siren, and radios to communicate with county wide dispatch services.
+Humane Society and SPCA Police respond to 911 complaints regarding animal cruelty.
+Note: NY SPCA uses red warning lights in front and a combination of red and blue in rear of vehicles.

+Not all Humane Law Enforcement Officers are Humane Police, it depends on your title.
+All Humane Society Police Officers are LEOSA Qualified, such as New York and Pennsylvania, however, only those officers with the wording "Sworn Police Officer" are under LEOSA.
+In New York, SPCA are given "Peace Officer Status", in Pennsylvania, Humane Society Police Officers are granted Authority by PA Statues 22, and being sworn in by a County Judge as a Humane Society Police Officer.

-Humane law enforcement officers (oftentimes abbreviated as "HLEOs" in some jurisdictions) are generally members of a state or local society for the prevention of cruelty to animals (SPCA) or a state or local police department and as such are generally trained and certified alongside other police and law enforcement officers at a state or local police training academy.
-Depending on the jurisdiction, HLEOs may also be sworn and/or commissioned officers with peace officer status, empowered with the appropriate law enforcement authority to effect arrests with or without warrant, sign complaints and issue court summonses, conduct searches and seizures, and carry weapons including a firearm, especially if trained and certified through a police training academy.
+Humane law enforcement officers and depending on the statues for their state, are sometimes referred to as "HLEOs" in some jurisdictions or HSPO, Humane Society Police Officers) are generally members of a state or local society for the prevention of cruelty to animals (SPCA) or a state or local police department and as such are generally trained and certified alongside other police and law enforcement officers at a state or local police training academy.
+Depending on the jurisdiction, HLEOs may also be sworn and/or commissioned officers with police officer status, (NY and Pennsylvania) empowered with the appropriate law enforcement authority to effect arrests with or without warrant, sign complaints and issue court summonses, conduct searches and seizures, and carry weapons including a firearm, especially if trained and certified through a police training academy.
 Humane law enforcement may be performed by government agencies, private agencies, or both, depending on the jurisdiction.
 Individuals who perform humane law enforcement duties include police officers, humane law enforcement officers, animal control officers, and animal cruelty investigators.

 There are many different agencies that are involved in humane law enforcement including private and public.
 One of the better known private agencies is the American Society for the Prevention of Cruelty to Animals.
 Other agencies include the Humane Society of the United States as well as state police departments.
 Although all the states do not have a specific humane law enforcement section of their police department, all of them do in one way or another take care of the responsibilities that humane officers would do.